leancloud/docs-en/views/acl-guide.md

 ### Role Query

-Often we want to know the roles a user belongs to:
+Often we want to know the roles a user belongs to:

 ```objc
 AVUser *user = [AVUser currentUser];